Fans and colleagues celebrate actor Lateef Adedimeji as he turns new age

 1st Birthday as a Married Man: Lateef Adedimeji Celebrates As He Clocks New Age, Shares Dapper Photos

-- Nollywood star Lateef Adedimeji has taken to social media with photos to celebrate his birthday today, February 1
+- Lateef Adedimeji has taken to social media with photos to celebrate his birthday today, February 1

-- The actor who praised God beseeched himm to answer his prayers and grant all his heart desires
+- The Nollywood star who praised God beseeched him to answer his prayers and grant all his heart desires

-- Adedimeji who got married months ago also expressed how elated he is to be celebrating is first birthday as somebody's husband
+- Adedimeji who got married months ago also expressed how elated he is to be celebrating his first birthday as somebody's husband

-Popular actor, Lateef Adedimeji has been lovingly celebrated by fans and colleague as he turn a new age today.
+Popular actor, Lateef Adedimeji, has been lovingly celebrated by fans and colleagues as he turns a new age on February 1.

 The actor himself who had been counting down to his special day shared photos of him which appeared to have been taken for the occasion.

-Lateef wished himself a happy birthday and called on God not grant his heart desires and wishes.
+Lateef wished himself a happy birthday and called on God to grant his heart desires and wishes.

 "Happy birthday to Abdullateef Adetola Adedimeji Oh Allah , Grant my wishes and Heart desires.
 My first Bithday as a married man.
 May Allah be praised."